Cyriaque Lamar

 Future, New Jersey - section break

-Professor Benazir “Ben” Bux was a brilliant scientist who staunchly refused to repair her glasses.
-These were but two of four dozen facts Tippi had memorized about the human race.
+Professor Benazir “Ben” Bux (born 3211) was a brilliant scientist, who staunchly refused to repair her glasses.

-Before the roommates, Lina and Ben spent many happy hours discussing the life synthetic.
-Ben was a teklocutor who spent her days on pilgrimage for pay, socializing neural arbiters so they didn’t turn into boors, or bores.
+Before the roommates, Lina and Ben spent many happy hours together.
+Ben was a tekloc who spent her days on pilgrimage for pay, socializing neural arbiters so they didn’t turn into “boors or bores.”

-If the mood arose, Lina could initiate conversation with a psychotopological simulacrum of Ben.
-But Lina considered this impulse regressive and weird, so the n’arbiter talked to the pig and the mollusk instead.
+Lina accepted solitude after 3,000 years.
+If the mood arose, Lina could converse with a simulacrum of Ben.
+But Lina considered this impulse weird, so the n’arbiter talked to Tippi and the mollusk instead.

 Future, New Jersey - section break